Balance sheets, bank cards and bylaws, oh my!

 What you think: I don’t think I have one…

-We say: Every business must have one or both of these documents that outlines how the business will be managed and governed (with the exception of sole proprietors).
-If you do not, there are plenty of templates available online that can help you get started, just make sure to read them over to make sure there are no unanimous consent clauses that could limit your decision making authority, and that whatever title you hold (CEO, president, managing member) is listed as the highest authority in the officer’s section (most standard templates say president- not helpful if your title is CEO).
+We say: Every corporation will have bylaws, and every LLC or partnership should have an operating agreement, as these documents outline how the business will be managed and governed (with the exception of sole proprietors).
+If you do not have any governing documents, there are plenty of templates available online that can help you get started, just make sure to read them over to make sure there are no unanimous consent clauses that could limit your decision making authority, and that whatever title you hold (CEO, president, managing member) is listed as the highest authority in the officer’s section (most standard templates say president- not helpful if your title is CEO).
 Ultimately, this is something you really should draft with a lawyer to make sure you are protected as the owner of your business.

 What you think: I don’t have one of these either!